ConnectNowUK/docs/docs/api-philosophy.md

 This is still in active development, and not fully supported.
 Currently some endpoints in the queue system and issue tracker support this.
 :::

 Some endpoints using GET support expanding the returned objects.
+When they do, they will have an entry in their respective parameter tables for `with`.

-For example, `users` belong to `companies`, so to fetch companies with the users in the response you can append the data when calling the API, like so: `/api/companies?with[]=users`.
+For example, imagine that `users` belong to `companies`.
+To fetch companies with the users nested in the response, you can append the data when calling the API, like so: `/api/companies?with[]=users`.

 You can also further expand expanded objects with dot notation.
 Assuming that in the above example users also have pets, we can retrieve a 3 nested response with `/api/companies?with[]=users.pets`.
 You can even go deep multiple levels: `/api/companies?with[]=users.pets.favoriteToys`.